TERMS AND CONDITIONS

 3.2 Responsibility for Usage of Services

 a.
-The Customer is solely responsible for all lodgements of Customer Requests (whether on its own behalf or on behalf of a third party).
+The Customer or LEC is solely responsible for all lodgements of Customer Requests (whether on its own behalf or on behalf of a third party).

 b.
-The Customer acknowledges and agrees that, notwithstanding paragraph (1), ESA may, in their absolute discretion, monitor the Customer Requests being lodged by or on behalf of the Customer using the Services.
+The Legal Entity Customer acknowledges and agrees that, notwithstanding paragraph (1), ESA may, in their absolute discretion, monitor the Customer Requests being lodged by or on behalf of the Customer using the Services.

 c.
-The Customer must bear all costs arising out of any complaints made in connection with the Customer Requests lodged (including complaints made by any Governmental Agency).
+The LEC must bear all costs arising out of any complaints made in connection with the Customer Requests lodged (including complaints made by any Governmental Agency).

-d. on request by ESA from time to time, provide ESA with information that ESA may reasonably request concerning the Customer's use of the Services; and
+d. on request by ESA from time to time, provide ESA with information that ESA may reasonably request concerning the Customer or LEC.

 4. Payment and charging